queeb3/Manifesto/README.md

 - literally made a custom flat dictionary with custom hash logic and flat arrays indexed with bitwise indexing using an encoder/decoder based on array of ulongs where each bit represented a occupied index in another array :D
 - decided fighting C# language limitations wasnt worth my headaches and switch to C++, best decision ever...
-- "learned" general C++ in a week and started making a UI Engine for a notes app in opengl with glfw to read input and render text and backgrounds.
+- "learned" general C++ in a week and started making a UI Engine for a txt editor app with glad and glfw to read input and render text and backgrounds.
 60% finished just need rendering side and some textures.

 Till today now a little under 7 months from starting to program... like actually this time.